 The Amended and Restated Novatel Wireless, Inc. 2000 Employee Stock Purchase Plan (the "Purchase Plan") was initially approved by our stockholders in 2000.
 The Purchase Plan provides our employees with a convenient means of purchasing shares of our common stock through payroll deductions.
-The Purchase Plan currently authorizes the issuance of up to 574,000 shares of our common stock, of which 190,592 shares were available for issuance and purchase by employees as of March 31, 2009.
+The Purchase Plan currently authorizes the issuance of up to 940,592 shares of our common stock, of which 111 shares were available for issuance and purchase by employees as of March 31, 2011.

-In April 2009, the Board approved an amendment and restatement of the Purchase Plan to increase the number of shares available for issuance under the plan by 750,000 shares, extend the term of the Purchase Plan by 10 years, cease the automatic annual increase in the number of shares available for issuance under the Purchase Plan and make certain other technical changes.
-The Board has determined that the amendment and restatement of the Purchase Plan is advisable and in the best interests of the Company and our stockholders, and has submitted the amendment and restatement of the Purchase Plan for approval by our stockholders at the Annual Meeting.
+In April 2011, the Board approved an amendment of the Purchase Plan to increase the number of shares available for issuance under the plan by 1,250,000 shares.
+Including the 1,250,000 share increase for which stockholder approval is sought under this proposal, 1,250,111 shares of our common stock will be available for future issuance under the Purchase Plan.
+The Board has determined that the amendment of the Purchase Plan is advisable and in the best interests of the Company and our stockholders, and has submitted the amendment of the Purchase Plan for approval by our stockholders.

-A summary of the Purchase Plan, as it is proposed to be amended and restated, appears below and the full text of the Purchase Plan, indicating the proposed changes, is attached as Appendix A to this proxy statement.
-The affirmative vote of a majority of the shares present, in person or by proxy, and entitled to vote at the Annual Meeting will be required to approve the amendment and restatement of the Purchase Plan.
+A summary of the Purchase Plan appears below and is qualified by the full text of the Purchase Plan.
+A copy of this Plan is attached as Appendix A to this proxy statement and indicates the proposed changes to the Plan.
+The affirmative vote of a majority of the shares present, in person or by proxy, and entitled to vote at the Annual Meeting will be required to approve the amendment of the Purchase Plan.